Coexistence of inequivalent time-crystalline orders in a Floquet collective spin system

-{\emph{Conclusion and Outlook:}}Our results demonstrate that a uniformly interacting driven spin system can support \emph{spatial coexistence of distinct discrete time-crystalline orders} when subjected to minimal spatial inhomogeneity in the driving field.
-Despite all-to-all coupling, the system self-organizes into dynamical subregions that break discrete time-translation symmetry in inequivalent ways, giving rise to robust and long-lived subharmonic responses with different periods.
-This establishes a new form of nonequilibrium phase coexistence in the temporal domain.
+Our results, shown in Fig.~\ref{fig:3}(a) for $N=100$, demonstrate that the behavior of the FOTOC closely mirrors the semiclassical decorrelator, and the minima of the time-averaged FOTOC, $\overline{F}$, coincide with those of $\overline{D}$.
+Notably, the dominant non-ergodic regimes observed in the thermodynamic limit survive in the presence of quantum fluctuations, even though some of the global and coexisting HO-DTC regions are suppressed.
+We note that this suppression is a finite-size effect; for $h_1=h_2$, the semiclassically predicted global DTCs emerge at larger system-sizes $(N \sim 1000)$~\cite{suppmat}.
+This observation suggests that additional coexisting phases may emerge with increasing $N$, though a systematic study of this phenomenon is beyond the scope of this work.

-A central finding is the simultaneous stability of \emph{coexisting time crystals with different periodicities}, such as $2T$ and $6T$, realized under identical global parameters indicating breaking of time-translation symmetry in two distinct ways in a single system.
-This behavior represents a temporal analogue of equilibrium phase coexistence, reminiscent of water–ice coexistence, where two ordered phases persist in mutual contact while retaining distinct internal structure.
-Importantly, this coexistence cannot be interpreted as a trivial harmonic component of a single higher-period phase.
-Our semiclassical stability analysis shows that transitions between coexistence regions and single-DTC phases necessarily pass through intermediate regimes where subharmonic order is lost, confirming that the observed coexistence reflects the presence of genuinely distinct dynamical phases.
+Despite the reduction of the non-ergodic regimes due to quantum fluctuations, the principal coexistence phenomenology persists for $N=100$.
+We demonstrate this by taking a representative cut through the parameter space at $h_1=0.5$.
+The Fourier response (Fig.~\ref{fig:3}(b)) shows that this system hosts the primary coexisting dynamical regimes observed semiclassically, including coexisting DTCs, chimera DTCs, as well as the coexistence of period-doubling DTCs with oscillatory phases.
+Furthermore, the coexistence of HO-DTC regimes can also be observed for this system-size, as discussed in the supplemental material~\cite{suppmat}.
+We conclude that the coexistence of distinct kinds of DTCs in the globally coupled LMG model is not an artifact of the thermodynamic limit.
+It remains observable in the presence of quantum fluctuations in relatively modest-sized quantum systems ($N=100$).
+This makes our proposal amenable to near-term experimental realizations with trapped ions, where the LMG model has been realized with $N \sim 100 $~\cite{bohnet2016quantum,garttner2017measuring}.

-In addition to coexisting DTCs, we identify regimes where a time-crystalline region coexists with a Floquet-synchronized (period-$T$) region.
-These chimera-like states emerge naturally within the same framework and represent a secondary manifestation of the underlying spatiotemporal organization.
-Unlike previously reported chimera phases, which involve coexistence between ordered and synchronized dynamics in small systems, the primary phenomenon reported here is the coexistence of \emph{multiple ordered time-crystalline phases} within a single globally coupled many-body system.
+{\emph{Conclusion and Outlook:}} In this work, we have demonstrated that a minimal spatially non-uniform driving protocol characterized by two different transverse driving fields, $h_1$ and $h_2$, can be harnessed to realize the \emph{coexistence of distinct dynamical phases} in collective quantum systems.
+Notably, despite the global nature of interactions, the system self-organizes into sub-regions that break the discrete time-translation symmetry of the Hamiltonian in inequivalent ways, giving rise to robust and long-lived subharmonic responses with different periodicities.